-Impeachment vote set for Friday in Judiciary committee
+Impeachment vote delayed until Friday in Judiciary committee

-The vote to approve articles of impeachment is delayed until Friday, House Judiciary Chairman Jerrold Nadler ruled late Thursday night.
+The vote to approve articles of impeachment was delayed until Friday morning at 10 a.m., House Judiciary Chairman Jerry Nadler ruled late Thursday night.

+“It has been a long two days of consideration of these articles and it is now very late at night,” the New York Democrat said.
+“I want members on both sides of the aisle to think about what has happened over these last two days and to search their consciences before we cast our final votes.”

 The debate on articles, which began Wednesday evening, carried on all day Thursday and dragged into the late evening hours.

-As Thursday’s meeting neared the 12-hour mark, Rep. Tom McClintock expressed his frustration with the repetitive cycle.

-“The same talking points have been made over and over again on both sides,” the California Republican said.

-So far, Democrats have rejected all of the Republicans’ proposed changes to the articles, which included attempts to strike both articles of impeachment, note that Ukraine ultimately received aid, and target Hunter Biden.
+So far, Democrats rejected all of the Republicans’ proposed changes to the articles, which included attempts to strike both articles of impeachment, note Ukraine ultimately received aid, and targeted Hunter Biden.

 It’s doubtful the majority will accept any changes from the Republicans, but the procedural battle will carry on.